 This is why we came up with a series of blog posts where we break down all features of last-mile delivery software benchmarked against each other.
-To help logistics and fleet managers choose the best tool for their operational needs, we reviewed Onfleet, Routific, and WorkWave Route Manager alongside Track-POD.
+To help you choose the best tech for your operational needs, we reviewed Onfleet, Routific, and Route4Me alongside Track-POD.

-Today, we take a look at another popular choice for route planning & optimization – OptimoRoute.
+Today, we take a look at another popular vendor – OptimoRoute.
 Whether you’ve used it before and are looking for a replacement or only considering investing in it, this article will be a big help as you’ll see a detailed breakdown of all major features.

 Without further ado, let’s get started.

-Track-POD, meanwhile, has two pricing models: per driver/vehicle per month as well as per number of orders per month.
-For the sake of this comparison, we’ll be looking at the option to pay per driver per month.
+Track-POD, meanwhile, has two pricing models: per driver/vehicle as well as per # of orders a month.
+For the sake of this comparison, we’ll be looking at the option to pay per driver.

 First things first: how good of a route planner OptimoRoute is in comparison to Track-POD?
 Let’s find out.